NeoResearch/nvm-opt/README.md

-# neo-avm-optimizer: Neo AVM optimizer
+# Neo AVM optimizer

-## Rebranded from neon-opt
+## Rebranded from neon-opt to follow NeoResearch guidelines and to adopt a strict/solid testing environment

 *Notice:* this project is experimental is probably quite inefficient, it must be considered as an inspiration for future developers to follow this path of